UtkarshA135/Sahayog/README.md

 ## Tech-Stack
 - Flutter - for frontend
-- Ethereum Blockchain written in Solidity in Remix IDE , we intend to use Cardona - its 1.6 million times more energy efficient.
+- Ethereum Blockchain written in Solidity in Remix IDE , we intend to use Cardano - its 1.6 million times more energy efficient.
 - Metamask - for deployment of blockchain server.
 - Infura - to provide enpoint url to estabish connection between blockchain server and flutter blockchain